What is Facebook lead ads?

 Lead Ads has a very different user journey as compared to other ads.
 Upon clicking the call to action button, it launches the form right away.
 So you need to give your audience all the information they need in the ad.
 Following are the best practices which one should follow for a Lead ad creative:

-- Add context: Add some context within the ad unit so that there are no surprises when the user click on it and it launches a form.
+- Add context: Add some context within the ad unit so that there are no surprises when the user clicks on it and it launches a form.
 For example: “Click here to book now”.

-- Treat your ad like a landing page: Tell about your USP and why one should share their details with you.
+- Treat your ad as a landing page: Tell about your USP and why one should share their details with you.
 Remember you have only got your ad copy and image to get your value proposition across before they launch the form.

 - Optimize to keep your CTR high: If your ad is overly ‘form-like’, and your CTR (click through rate) drops below 1%, it doesn’t take long for delivery to drop.
 Make sure to optimize and try new creative regularly to keep the CTR of your ad high.